top of page

 This is the part a lot of people don’t think through.

-And on this particular floor, it wasn’t just a gentle slope.
-There was also a crown because a girder runs through the floor.
+And on this particular floor, the subfloor was not level.
+There was also a crown (hump) because a girder runs through the floor under the shower.
 So the level bubble was doing different things depending on which side of that crown I was measuring.
 That kind of floor will fight you if you skip leveling.

-So my mindset is simple: if I’m using a foam pan, I just assume I’m going to level the subfloor.
+I figure that if I’m using a foam pan, I'll assume I need to level the subfloor.
 Sometimes you get lucky and it’s already flat.
 I rarely see that.

 Before I even think about primer or lath, I’m thinking containment.

-Self-leveler doesn’t “kinda flow.”
-It runs like water.
+Self-leveler runs like water.
 If there’s a path out, it’s taking it.
 If there’s a gap under a bottom plate, it’ll run under it.
 If there’s a seam between plywood sheets, it’ll find it.
 If there’s a drain hole, it’ll head straight for it.

-I ran duct tape around the whole perimeter and I paid special attention to the bottom plate sitting on the subfloor.
+I ran duct tape around the whole perimeter, and I paid special attention to the bottom plate sitting on the subfloor.
 I do not want self-leveler running under that plate.
-Once it gets under there, you’re not “cleaning it up.”
-You’re chiseling it out later and being mad at yourself.

-Then I used expandable foam (the canned stuff) to create dams where I needed them:
+Then I used expandable foam to create dams where I needed them:

 • Around the drain hole